Wil-Don-Lon/Monte-Carlo-Blackjack/README.md

 ## Overview

 This project implements a complete blackjack environment with a tabular Monte Carlo control agent that learns optimal play through self-play.
-The application features multiple modes including manual play, AI-assisted play with hints, live AI demonstrations, and batch simulation with statistical analysis.
+The application features multiple modes, including manual play, AI-assisted play with hints, live AI demonstrations, and batch simulation with statistical analysis.
+The terminal-based Jupyter notebook was created by Medhansh Sankaran, which was then adapted into a PyGame interface by William Donnell-Lonon.

 ## Features